 Rates, Thresholds and Amounts Related to Source Deductions and Contributions for 2013

-Below are the rates, thresholds and amounts applicable for 2013 source deductions and contributions.
+Below are the rates, thresholds and amounts applicable to source deductions and contributions for 2013.

 Indexation for 2013

 Every year, the personal income tax system is automatically indexed.
 The indexation factor for 2013 is 2.48%.

 Income thresholds and rates